aktos-io/dcs-tools/README.md

 * `make ssh`
 * `make ssh ARGS='-L 8080:localhost:1234'` # port forward or remote code execution
 * `make mount-root` of target pc
-* `make backup-root` of target/local pc
+* `make sync-root` of target pc
-* `make create-disk-from-last-backup`
+* `produce-bootable-disk` from any backup folder

 # Connection types

-There are 3 connection modes available:
+There are 2 connection modes available:

-* direct (connected remote via local area network or a direct cable)
+* direct : connected to remote target via local area network, a direct cable or directly over internet
-* proxy (via a rendezvous server)
+* proxy  : connected to remote target via a rendezvous server
-* local (for making backups of localhost)

 # Advantages
 Backups have following properties: